cedenoruel/OpenADMET-ExpansionRx-Blind-Challenge/README.md

 - The endpoints MPPB, MBPB, and MGMB have more variability.

 **Reference**
-Our approach is similar to our submission to the *ASAP-Polaris-OpenADMET Challenge* described in our recent publication
+Our approach is similar to my submission to the *ASAP-Polaris-OpenADMET Challenge* described in our recent publication

 Deep Learning vs Classical Methods in Potency and ADME Prediction: Insights from a Computational Blind Challenge.
 *J. Chem.
 Inf.
 Model.
 2025, 65 (24), 13115–13131.*